josemotta/IoT.Starter.Pi.Thing/README.md

 	    - "443"
 	    network_mode: bridge

+Using the docker-compose command shown below, the project is built at a speedy x64 machine.
+Then, all three images are pushed to the cloud.

+	cd home
+	docker-compose -f docker-compose.ci.build.yml build
+	docker push josemottalopes/home-web:latest
+	docker push josemottalopes/home-ui:latest
+	docker push josemottalopes/nginx-proxy:latest

+There are now three images that each `Thing` should deploy to RPI.
+The previous docker images for home-web and home-ui have now a new [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/) image.
 The `nginx-proxy` image should be deployed to RPI together with `home-ui` and `home-web`, as shown at screen shot below showing commands that run all images:

 	alias yhomeui='docker run --privileged -p 80:80 -d josemottalopes/home-ui:latest'
 	alias yhomeweb='docker run --privileged -p 5010:5010 -d josemottalopes/home-web:latest'